The work of Translators without Borders is to provide people with access to vital knowledge in their language by:

 - Raising awareness of why language matters in humanitarian work

-We translate more than seven million words per year by working with a community of over 3,500 translators worldwide and serving communities.
+We translate more than eight million words per year by working with a community of over 3,800 translators worldwide and serving communities.
 Our work focuses on the areas of crisis response, development, translator training and advocacy.
 Translators without Borders is a unique organization.
 By specializing in translation, we provide meaningful and critical support that allows the core work of a wide range of non-profit and aid organizations to be more impactful and to better serve communities.

 Click over the areas in the graphic to see our work in different regions.